tdwg/vocab/documentation-specification.md

 ## **6 Appendix**

-The following examples provide a more extensive illustration of the use of metadata to describe and link components of a vocabulary.
+The following examples provide more extensive illustrations of the use of metadata to describe and link components of a vocabulary.

 ### **6.1 Extended example illustrating metadata for and relationships among a vocabulary, a term list, a term, and versions of that term (non-normative)**